amartinm7/design-patterns/README.md

 - Observer/observable: publish/subscriber
 - State: every child represents an state, the state of the system can change in every moment when the states objects are changing
 - Strategy: change de behaviour dinamically. similar to state pattern
-- template method: similar to factory method
+- template method: in the parent class, create a 'script' method for calling a sequence of methods.
+Define these methods as abstract.
+Every child class has to implement the abstract methods, so when the 'script' method is executed the behaviour is different o
 - visitor: two hierarchies to combine them.

 # Design Principles